TentaQL/tentaQL/README.md

 Making a Query on the GraphiQL interface:
 <p align="center"><a href="http://www.tentaql.com"><img src="https://github.com/TentaQL/tentaQL/blob/master/assets/Gif_GraphQLQuery.gif" alt="GraphiQL Query"/></a></p>

+# Why choose TentaQL?

+While there are currently several fantastic providers offering similar schema-introspection for legacy databases -- notably, Prisma and Postgraphile -- the initial setup for these services can be prohibitively time-consuming, involving heavy downloads, and a steep learning curve for teams new to the GraphQL environment looking for a simple, speedy experimentation tool for potential migration to GraphQL.

 Thank you so much for your time and consideration -- we're currently in Beta, and welcome any feedback / suggestions.
 Have a great day, and we hope you enjoy wrapping up your databases in TentaQL!